BarBQ-code/Genetic-Algorithem-Lib/README.md

 This Program Tries To Guess The Famous Quote From Rene Descartes "I think therefore I am" Or Any Other Quote For That Matter But With Traditional Brute Forcing Techniques This Would Take Ages, This Is Where Genetics Algorithems Come In

-The Genetic Algorithem Class Is A Generic Class That Takes The Requires The Follwing:
+The Genetic Algorithem Class Is A Generic Class That Requires The Follwing:

      public GeneticAlgorithem(int popSize, int dnaSize, Random rnd, Func<T> GetRandomGene, Func<int, double> FitnessFunction, double mutationRate = 0.01)